-My deppest thanks are to my family.
-I could never have prepared this project without the encouragement and support of my parents, brothers, and sister.
+First, I would like to thank my family.
+I could never have prepared this project without the encouragement and support of my parents, brothers, and sisters.

 The root of this success lies under the most affectionate wish of my loving FATHER.
 I am grateful to him to assist me to grow in knowledge.
 I salute you, my father.